 - Apply knowledge of clinical research design to answer a novel research question.

-- Employ appropriate research methods to answer a specific investigative question; apply appropriate quantitative analysis and statistical inferences to the resulting data.
+- Employ appropriate research methods to answer a specific investigative question; apply appropriate quantitative and qualitative analysis and statistical inferences to the resulting data.

 - Disseminate new knowledge obtained from scientific inquiry.